kortina/notes/_n/on-earth-we-re-briefly-gorgeous.md

 ---
 layout: post
-title: 'Vuong // On Earth We're Briefly Gorgeous'
+title: "Vuong // On Earth We're Briefly Gorgeous"
 author: kortina
-date: 2021-01-05
+date: 2021-01-04
 ---

-Compassion is the one word that came to mind again and again reading this book.
+Compassion is the one word that came to mind again and again reading Ocean Vuong's [On Earth We're Briefly Gorgeous](https://www.amazon.com/On-Earth-Were-Briefly-Gorgeous-audiobook/dp/B07PMFD9CK/).

+Specifically, the child's capacity for compassion and forgiveness of abusive adults is remarkable.
+It calls to mind a line from Michael Pollan's [How to Change Your Mind](https://www.amazon.com/Change-Your-Mind-Consciousness-Transcendence/dp/1594204225): "It was the first time I saw my father as a son."

 ---